 In the United States, people living in poverty tend to be clustered in certain regions, counties, and neighborhoods rather than being spread evenly across the Nation.
 Research has shown that the poor living in areas where poverty is prevalent face impediments beyond those of their individual circumstances.
 Concentrated poverty contributes to poor housing and health conditions, higher crime and school dropout rates, as well as employment dislocations.
 As a result, economic conditions in very poor areas can create limited opportunities for poor residents that become self-perpetuating.

 The American Community Survey (ACS) was developed by the Census Bureau to replace the long form of the decennial census.
-It uses a rolling sample of housing units (250,000 monthly) to provide basic population characteristics annually for areas with populations of 65,000 or more.
-ACS accumulates samples over 3- and 5-year intervals to produce estimates for areas with smaller populations; only the 5-year average ACS provides coverage for all counties in the nation.
-The 2008-12 ACS is used here to examine poverty at the county level.
+The ACS uses a rolling sample of U.S. housing units (250,000 monthly) to provide basic population characteristics annually for areas with populations of at least 65,000 people.
+ACS accumulates samples over 3- and 5-year intervals to produce estimates for areas with smaller populations; only the 5-year average ACS provides coverage for all counties in the United States.
+The 2009-13 ACS is used here to examine poverty at the regional and county level.

-Counties with a high incidence of poverty are mainly concentrated in the South.
+Nonmetro counties with a high incidence of poverty are mainly concentrated in the South.
 Those with the most severe poverty are found in historically poor areas of the Southeast, including the Mississippi Delta and Appalachia, as well as on Native American lands.
 Pockets of high poverty are increasingly found in other regions, such as nonmetro areas of the Southwest and the North Central Midwest.
 The incidence of poverty is relatively low elsewhere, but in general higher rates of poverty are found in the Midwest, Southwest, Pacific, and Northeast than in the past.
 Deindustrialization since the 1980s contributed to the spread of poverty in the Midwest and the Northeast.
-Another factor was rapid growth in Hispanic populations, which tend to be poorer, particularly in California, Nevada, Arizona, Colorado, North Carolina, and Georgia over the 1990s and 2000s.
+Another factor was rapid growth in Hispanic populations over the 1990s and 2000s, particularly in California, Nevada, Arizona, Colorado, North Carolina, and Georgia.
+This group tends to be poorer than non-Hispanic whites.
 Finally, the poverty impact of the 2007-09 recession was fairly widespread.

 Persistence of Poverty